-Sigma Lambda Gamma National Sorority, Inc. supports a variety of charitable organizations as a part of our community service commitment.
-As a national organization, we are proud to dedicate our philanthropic efforts to our national causes, Breast Cancer Awareness and the TRIO programs.
+Sigma Lambda Gamma supports a variety of charitable organizations as a part of our community service commitment.
+As a national organization, we are proud to dedicate our philanthropic efforts to our national causes — Breast Cancer Awareness and the TRIO programs.
 Sorority entities conduct and participate in extraordinary programming events that are designed to bring about public awareness and education on these topics.
 In addition to our national service programs, our organization knows no limits in the quality and innovativeness of seminars and workshops which are facilitated by our membership.

-Women, children and societal issues serve as a focal point for the programming efforts of our collegiate and alumnae groups.
-On the regional and local levels, chapters and alumnae associations identify important issues within their respective communities to create a positive change for the next generation.
+Women, children, and societal issues serve as a focal point for the programming efforts of our collegiate and alumnae groups.
+On the regional and local levels, collegiate and alumnae entities identify important issues within their respective communities to create a positive change for the next generation.
 It is our goal to collaborate with many campus organizations and philanthropic groups to share the belief in community service and instill a compassion for the hardships faced within our global family.

 The recipients of the grants, depending on the specific program, are institutions of higher education, public and private agencies and organizations including community-based organizations with experience in serving disadvantaged youth and secondary schools.
 Combinations of such institutions, agencies, and organizations may also apply for grants.
-These entities plan, develop and carry out the services for students.
-While individual students are served by these entities, they may not apply for grants under these programs.
-Additionally, in order to be served by one of these programs, a student must be eligible to receive services and be accepted into a funded project that serves the institution or school that student is attending or the area in which the student lives.
+These entities plan, develop, and carry out the services for students.
+While these entities serve individual students, they may not apply for grants under these programs.
+Additionally, to be served by one of these programs, a student must be eligible to receive services and be accepted into a funded project that serves the institution or school that student is attending or the area in which the student lives.